IceQ1337/SteamBanChecker/README.md

   - A banned profile will no longer get checked if it got banned.
 (Exception: Community Ban)

 All data is stored in a readable database files called `profiles.db` and `users.db`

+### Taking Profile Screenshots
+**This only applies to displayed bans like VAC and Game Bans.**
+- If `takeScreenshot` is enabled, a profile screenshot will be taken after ban detection.
+- If both `sendScreenshot` and `saveScreenshot` are disabled, no screenshot will be taken.
+- If `sendScreenshot` is enabled, the screenshot will be sent via Telegram Bot.
+- If `saveScreenshot` is enabled, the screenshot will be saved, otherwise it gets deleted.

 ## Retrieve your Telegram Chat ID
 In order to retrieve your unique Telegram Chat ID, do as follows: